-During the year RESPECT committed to raising funds for one of our community homes in Cabra Road, Dublin 7.
+During the year RESPECT continued to raise funds for one of our community homes in Cabra Road, Dublin 7.
 This work is essential to meet the changing needs of the people who live there.

-The RESPECT shop continues to trade well due to the dedication of the staff and volunteers.
-I would also like to thank the people who provide the stock and our many loyal customers.
+The RESPECT Prussia Street shop continues to trade well due to the dedication of the staff and volunteers.
+Our monthly Sale window is always a great hit, I would like to thank the people who provide the stock and our many loyal customers.
 We also signed a lease for a second shop in Blanchardstown village, which opened in February 2019.
+We are pleased with the local reaction to the shop and its business is growing weekly.